 The Numbers Don’t Speak for Themselves

-For the first part of this week, we are going to interrogate the idea of data “neutrality.”
-Specifically, we are going to learn about the the multiple layers of context that are important to consider when working with any set of data.
+This week we are going to learn about the the multiple layers of context that are important to consider when working with any set of data.

 Data are not neutral or objective.
 They are the products of unequal social relations, and this context is essential for conducting accurate, ethical analysis.